coreos/fleet/Documentation/architecture.md

 All outstanding JobOffers and JobBids are tracked by an Agent internally to facilitate rescheduling in response to failures.
 Once a JobOffer is announced as resolved (i.e. the Job is scheduled), the JobOffer and JobBid state is purged from a given Agent.

-If an Agent's JobBid is accepted, that Agent will run the Job by instructing its local instance of systemd to start the Job's payload.
+If an Agent's JobBid is accepted, that Agent will run the Job by instructing its local instance of systemd to start the Job's Unit.
 The Agent then subscribes to relevant D-Bus events which, when received, are published to the cluster.

 If an Agent's JobBid is rejected, that Agent simply forgets about it and moves on.